-The first section begins with the ascent of a steeply sloping gully with the cable that will help us ascend and increase our stability.
-Continue uphill along the track and the equipment until you reach a rocky ledge on a fairly exposed gravel ground that, once traveled, leads to the start of the vertical part of the Maurizio ferrata.
+The first section begins with the ascent of a steeply sloping gully with the wire that will help us ascend and increase our stability.
+Continue uphill long the track and the equipment until you reach a rocky ledge on a fairly exposed gravel ground that, once traveled, leads to the start of the vertical part of the Maurizio ferrata.

 This stretch of ferrata begins with a diagonal ramp to the left on a gravel ground.
 In this section the cable serves us mainly as balance and support in the ascent steps.
 From here we continue in a short alternation of path and rocks until we reach the first vertical wall.
 The first vertical wall begins with a horizontal traverse with pegs for the feet to the left passing under a rocky roof.
 Passed under the roof the cable continues vertically to climb up this first section.
 We continue for a short stretch diagonally to the right and we arrive under a beautiful dihedral with cable that continues on its left side.
 The dihedral is about ten meters and is well aided with pegs to facilitate progression.
-After the dihedral, some small rocks are faced We are now under a long exposed vertical wall.
-Climb up the wall to a small terrace above which a chimney extends.
+After the dihedral, some small rocks are faced.
+We are now under a long exposed vertical wall.
+You climb wall using also the metal holds to a small terrace above which a chimney extends.
 The rock in this section offers good grips, especially for the feet and, where they are lacking, the brackets will help us to climb it.

-At this point we begin an aided transfer path with some downhill sections to reach the second set of vertical walls.
+At this point we begin an aided transfer path with some parts downhill till we reach the second set of vertical walls.
 We start by going up a new dihedral with many holds, but in a while it tends to flap to the right.
 In this section it may be useful to proceed with the legs spread apart by taking holdings on the left side of the dihedral.
 After going up this stretch, we begin a series of walls that are lying on the ground where it is very pleasant to try climbing without pulling on the cable.
-The upper part of this section sees some stretches of path aided on grassy and earthy stretches, we cross a carving in the rock and we walk towards the summit ridge.
-The ridge is at times aided at times with no. In a couple of situations we will have to go up and down some rocks up to a notch where the equipment and the via ferrata end and we engage with the normal route (2h from the start - about 2h 30 'total).
+The upper part of this section sees some stretches of aided path on grassy and earthy stretches, we cross a carving in the rock and we walk towards the summit ridge.
+The ridge is at times aided at times with no. In a couple of situations we will have to go up and down some rocks up to a notch where the equipment ends the equipment and the via ferrata is completed and we engage with the normal route (2h from the start - about 2h 30 'total).

 From the end of the equipment we will have some options: